UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtPolicy.md

 ### Strategy

 - A **Technical Debt** work item type **MUST** be created in target project.
-Using queries and dashboads it is then possible to monitor Technical Debt.
+Using queries and dashboards it is then possible to monitor Technical Debt.

 ![Example Tech Debt work item](./Example_TD_V4.PNG)